Significant accounting policies

 FMO estimates an allowance for expected credit losses for the following financial assets:

 Loan commitments and financial guarantee contracts issued (off balance items).

 No impairment loss is recognized on equity investments.
-Specific impairments on loans guaranteed by the Dutch State are accounted for by FMO for uncovered amounts however these amounts can be eligible for compensation.
+Specific impairment on loans which are guaranteed by the Dutch Government are taken by FMO for unguaranteed amounts, however these unguaranteed amounts can be eligible for compensation in specific cases.